 - Minnesota’s Title V Program: Children and Youth with Special Health Needs

-- Minnesota's Children Under 21 with Activities of Daily Living Needs – allows certain children under 21 with disabilities that do not meet the current institutional level of care to receive some home and community based services.
+- Minnesota’s Children Under 21 with Activities of Daily Living Needs – allows certain children under 21 with disabilities that do not meet the current institutional level of care but did prior to 2015 to receive some home and community based services.